Written by Richard Perry

 • Driver’s License

-11. Proof of residency – such as a utility bill or bank account statement.
+11. Proof of residency – upload a photo of a utility bill or bank account statement.

-When you have completed your profile and uploaded your documents, you will need to wait for AvaTrade to approve your account.
-This review is done within one business day.
+When you complete your registration and upload your documents, you must wait for AvaTrade to verify your account.
+The verification is done within one business day.

-However, there is also one more thing before you can start trading.
-You will need to fund the account.
-With AvaTrade to open the Standard account, there is a minimum deposit of $100 (or €100/£100).
+However, there is also one more thing before you can start trading, as you must fund your account.
+To open a Standard account with AvaTrade, there is a minimum deposit requirement of $100 (or €100/£100).

 Account Opening

-• Minimum deposit of $100 for Standard account
+• A minimum deposit of $100 is required for opening a Standard account.

 Account Types